-Edwin Abbott Abbott, a British headmaster, died Oct.
-12, 1926, at age 87.
-Abbott is best known for a book that he published in 1884, titled Flatland.
+Edwin Abbott Abbott, a British headmaster, was born Dec.
+20, 1838.
+Abbott is best known for a book that he published in 1884, titled Flatland: A Romance of Many Dimensions.
 The book is at once a romance, a satire, and an allegory, as it tells the tale of a square (literally, “A Square”) who inhabits a two-dimensional world, and is one day introduced to the third dimension and to creatures such as cubes.
-Naturally, as he attempts to enlighten his fellow-Flatlanders about this new dimension in their lives, he is branded a heretic and thrown into prison, where, à la Boethius, he consoles himself by writing this book.
+Naturally, as he attempts to enlighten his fellow-Flatlanders about this new dimension in their lives, A Square is branded a heretic and thrown into prison, where, à la Boethius, he consoles himself by writing this book.

 Our final image is a photo portrait of Abbott, taken in 1891, seven years after Flatland was published.
 It is properly two-dimensional.

-Dr. William B. Ashworth, Jr., Consultant for the History of Science, Linda Hall Library and Associate Professor, Department of History, University of Missouri-Kansas City.
+Dr. William B. Ashworth, Jr., Consultant for the History of Science, Linda Hall Library and Associate Professor emeritus, Department of History, University of Missouri-Kansas City.
 Comments or corrections are welcome; please direct to email@example.com.